rajadhanda/resurface/README.md

 # Resurface Classifier Lab

-A lab for building and evaluating a Phase 0 heuristic classifier for screenshots (recipes, workouts, quotes, none).
+A lab for building and evaluating a Phase 0 heuristic classifier for screenshots (recipes, workouts, quotes etc.).

 ## Overview